Maconellicoccus hirsutus: Effects and distribution

 This pest occurs in most tropical areas of the world, including Asia, the Middle East, Africa, Australia, and Oceania.
 The hibiscus mealybug arrived in Egypt from India in 1912 and in Hawaii in 1984.
-Finally, it appeared in Grenada, Trinidad, and St. Kitts in the 1990s.
+It appeared in Grenada, Trinidad, and St. Kitts in the 1990s.
 It is a very serious pest in the Caribbean where it attacks many hosts of economic importance and disrupts Caribbean agricultural trade and commerce.
 Wingless crawlers, nymphs, and females have been known to travel short distances over the ground to get to other host plants in adjoining fields.
 Agricultural commerce is also responsible for the pest's spread.

 The species had spread to California, Mexico, Central America and to Florida in 2002.
 The adult female mealybug produces a blend of two compounds that function as a female sex pheromone, highly attractive to males.
 The pheromone can be used to trap males or to indicate the presence of a population of pink hibiscus mealybugs in the field.